SphericalElephant/tw-mad-8-actionbar/tw-mad-actionbar.md

 * The ActionBar is available on Honeycomb+, but there are ways to provide a compatibility ActionBar using ActionBarSherlock or the support library ActionBar
 * Android 5.x's material design added a new form of the ActionBar: Toolbar
 * Overall, there are 4 (yes 4!!!!111) flavors of "ActionBars" that can be found in the wild ...
-* ... we will cover all of them <3
+* ... we will cover all of them, since you might need to work on a legacy app <3

 ## ActionBar - Introduction 2